- Home

 Storm Siren Testing

-The City of Ozark along in partnership with Christian County Emergency Management Agency will conduct a special siren test of individual sirens the SECOND Wednesday of the month at 10:00 a.m.
-Residents may hear siren tones of short duration from individual sirens.
+The City of Ozark, in partnership with the Christian County Emergency Management Agency, will test the sirens on the second Wednesday of the month at 10:00 am.
+Residents may hear short-duration siren tones from individual sirens.
+On occasion, individual sirens may be sounded throughout the year as part of general maintenance activities.

 Storm Siren Procedures

-Outdoor Waning Sirens:
+Outdoor Warning Sirens:

 - The sirens are equipped with a receiver and are activated via radio wave signals.